awesee/leetcode/problems/minimum-distance-between-bst-nodes/README.md

 <ol>
 	<li>The size of the BST will be between 2 and&nbsp;<code>100</code>.</li>
 	<li>The BST is always valid, each node&#39;s value is an integer, and each node&#39;s value is different.</li>
+	<li>This question is the same as 530:&nbsp;<a href="https://leetcode.com/problems/minimum-absolute-difference-in-bst/">https://leetcode.com/problems/minimum-absolute-difference-in-bst/</a></li>
 </ol>

 ### Related Topics